JohnsonLM/johnsonlm.github.io/_posts/2015-4-2-Do-we-really-want-realistic-CG-art.md

+---
+title: "Case Study: Using Physically Correct Brightness In Cycles"
+---

 If you're a 3d artist you've probably heard something like this on art websites like DeviantArt or ArtStation:

 *“I almost thought this was a photo from the thumbnail”*